mustafaquraish/A48S19/W4-H/index.md

     4                    0100
 ```

-Now, generalize this pattern, and write down the binary representation of all of the numbers on a piece of paper to make sure you understand how this works.
+Now, generalize this pattern, and write down the binary representation of all of the numbers up to 15 on a piece of paper to make sure you understand how this works.

 Larger numbers work the same way, we just use more bits.
 You'll talk more about this in CSCB58, as well as how to deal with negative numbers.
 You don't have to worry about it for now.